-Christiaan Röell is a lecturer in International Business at the UNSW Business School, Department of Management and Governance.
+Christiaan Röell is a lecturer (assistant professor) in International Business at the UNSW Business School, Department of Management and Governance.
 His research is focused on the political strategies of multinationals in international environments, especially in Southeast Asia.
-He is interested in government affairs managers as individuals, and his research seeks to unpack corporate political strategizing at a deeper, complex, human level.
-Christiaan is also interested in how multinationals collaborate with government agencies to achieve the United Nations Sustainable Development Goals.
+He is interested in government affairs managers, and his research seeks to unpack corporate political strategizing.
+Christiaan's recent research focuses on how multinationals collaborate with government agencies to achieve the UN SDGs.
 His work has been published in journals such as the Journal of Management Studies and the Journal of World Business.

 SSHRC Insight grant 2023-25 'Overcoming adversity in cross-sector partnerships: A micro-level study of commitment. $95,278